nturley/intro2vivado/README.md

   );
 end top;
 ```
-The two important pieces here are that we gave this component a name (`top`), and we declare our port names, their directions and their types.
+The two important pieces here are giving this component a name (`top`), and we declare our port names, their directions and their types.
 Both of the types of these ports are `std_logic`.
 There's a lot of interesting things that `std_logic` can do, but in this case, it's only interesting property is the fact that you can assign them the value `'1'` and the value `'0'`.
 They are useful for describing single-bit wires or pins.

 ```vhdl
 architecture behavioral of top is signal counter : integer range 0 to 100_000_000 := 0;
 begin
 ```
 You can create multiple implementations of the same component.
 Honestly, this feature of VHDL isn't used very often.
-99.9% of VHDL entities only have one architecture.
+99.9% of VHDL entities only have one architecture (named 'Behavioral' or 'rtl').
 But we still need to give it a name.
 The name in this example is `behavioral`.
 In between the `is` and the `begin` are where you put your declarations (signals, constants, functions, etc).
 In this example we declare one signal named `counter`.
 We also declared it's type (`integer range 0 to 100_000_000`) and it's initial value (`0`).
 In VHDL we can specify any range of integer that we would like.
 This specific integer goes from 0 to 100 million.
 VHDL integers wrap, so if I increment this particular signal when it's current value is 100 million, it's new value would be 0.

 In VHDL you can construct combinational logic through assignment of expressions.
 Expressions can use operator primitives like +, -, and, or, not, etc. Here's an example of a VHDL combinational expression.